Syrian prime minister survives Damascus bombing, six die

 The Beirut-based U.N.
 Economic and Social Commission for Western Asia estimates that 400,000 houses have been completely destroyed, 300,000 partially destroyed and a further half million have suffered some kind of structural damage.

-(Additional reporting by Thomas Grove in Moscow and Michelle Nichols and Louis Charbonneau in New York; Editing by Alistair Lyon, Robin Pomeroy and Paul Simao)
+(Additional reporting by Thomas Grove in Moscow; Editing by Alistair Lyon and Robin Pomeroy)